Browse by Medical Category

 Extending the Reach to Improve Stroke Care Across the Northeast

-Mass General neurologists have also been leaders in developing methods for measuring and improving the quality of stroke care across the US, and for increasing the proportion of patients who can recieve the clot-buster drug IV tPA.
+Mass General neurologists have also been leaders in developing methods for measuring and improving the quality of stroke care across the US, and for increasing the proportion of patients who can receive the clot-buster drug IV tPA.
 Through the world-renowned Mass General TeleStroke Network which was established in 2001, the Mass General Stroke Service can now extend its acute stroke expertise to serve a catchment area of 6 million patients presenting to over 30 emergency departments across the northeast 24 hours a day, seven days a week.
 “Time is brain,” says Dr. Leslie-Mazwi.
 “By partnering with spoke hospitals, Telestroke enables us all to accelerate treatment and save lives.”

 Through cutting edge research, superb clinical training and outstanding clinical care, the Mass General Stroke Service continues the tradition begun by Dr. Fisher over 65 years ago with the ultimate goal of reducing the incidence and burden of stroke.